Stochastic Optimal Control with Delay in the Control I: solving the HJB equation through partial smoothing: Partial smoothing for the Ornstein-Uhlenbeck semigroup

 where $\Gamma(t):=Q_t^{-1/2}e^{tA}$.

+\red{We observe here that \myref{eq:inclusionDZ} (and hence the strong Feller property and the smoothing property mentioned above) cannot be satisfied for all $t>0$ for the problem we study since the image of $Q_t$ (see Lemma \ref{lemmaQ_t} below) is included in $\R^n\times{0}$ while, unless $t>r$, the image of $e^{tA}$, in the second component, is strictly bigger than the trivial subspace $\{0\}$.\footnote{\red{We note that, also for the Ornstein-Uhlenbeck transition semigroups related to systems with delay only in the state, the strong Feller property and the smoothing property can be verified, under suitable rank conditions, only when $t$ is greater than the maximum delay $r$ (see e.g. \cite[Chapter 10]{DP2}).}} However here we are interested to the smoothing property or to a similar regularizing property when $t$ is ``small'', namely $t\rightarrow 0$, since this allows, under suitable assumptions, to solve the HJB equation associated to our control problem using the approach of mild solutions, see Section \ref{sec-HJB} and, e.g. \cite[Chapter 4]{FabbriGozziSwiech} for a survey on such approach.}

-Here we take another Hilbert space $K$, a bounded operator $C:K\to H$ and extend the smoothing property in two directions: searching for $C$-derivatives and applying $R_t$ to a specific class of bounded measurable functions (see \cite{Lu} for results in this direction in finite dimension).
+\red{With the above motivation in mind we now come back to our general Ornstein-Uhlenbeck semigroup given in \myref{ornstein-sem-gen} and look at its directional regularizing properties for special families of functions.
+We take} another Hilbert space $K$, a bounded operator $C:K\to H$ and extend the smoothing property in two directions: searching for $C$-derivatives and applying $R_t$ to a specific class of bounded measurable functions (see \cite{Lu} for results in this direction in finite dimension).